Artificial Intelligence for Connected Industries (M. Sc.)

 Costs/Funding

-Due to EU funding, we can grant a scholarship covering approximately 80% of the tuition fees for enrolled students during the project funding period.
-The reduced tuition fee per module is 230 euros.
-Additionally, an administrative semester fee of 172 euros is charged once per semester, regardless of the number of modules chosen.
-A scholarship is only available for enrolled students.
+Due to EU funding, we can offer tuition waivers covering approximately 80% of the tuition fees for enrolled students during the project funding period.
+Please note that an additional administrative semester fee of 172 euros is charged once per semester, regardless of the number of modules chosen.
+Waivers are only available for enrolled students.

 Partner Universities: